 Using a variety of accounting and investigative techniques, forensic accountants perform a thorough financial examination of an individual or business.
 These findings often appear in court or legal proceedings.

-Accountants specializing in tax accounting prepare tax returns for individuals and companies, determine deductible expenses, calculate gains and losses against income and profit, and generally track the movement of funds.
+Accountants specializing in tax accounting prepare tax returns for individuals and companies.
+They determine deductible expenses, calculate gains and losses against income and profit, and track the movement of funds.

 Accountants specializing in international accounting use the guidelines provided in the International Financial Reporting Standards to evaluate and determine the financial standing of a foreign company or individual.